 With government plans to ease restrictions, we are proceeding with in-person programs and camps for our Summer session.
 We also offer some online programs, services and support options.
-Which can be found under Programs & Services and on our YouTube channel.
+These are on each program page, the At-Home Family Fun page, and our YouTube channel.

 The health and safety of our families and staff remain our highest priority.
 Below, you will find a summary of the actions we are taking to help ensure we are lowering COVID-19 risk as much as possible for in-person programs.

 - Intensifying cleaning and disinfection practices within our facilities and premises.

 - Promoting healthy hygiene practices by washing hands with soap and water for at least 20 seconds, before each program starts and encouraging individuals to cover their coughs and sneezes with a tissue or to use the inside of their elbow, and posting signs about these healthy habits around the facility.

 - Avoid close greetings like hugs or handshakes and encourage physically distant greetings such as “air fives” and waves.

 - Supporting public health contact tracing efforts in the event that an attendee tests positive, programs staff will keep daily records of anyone entering the program who stays for 15 minutes or longer (e.g. staff working each day, children, etc.).
 If a potential exposure occurs, the information may be requested by Alberta Health Services.